kweebsdotcom/kweebs.com/content/post/GTMedia_V8_UHD_secret_menu.md

-This is an afiliate link, in case you wan to buy it.
+This is an afiliate link, in case you want to buy it.

 GTMedia V8 UHD 4K: https://amzn.to/3Kr1s8X